202: How to Heal from Adverse Childhood Experiences with Dr. Nadine Burke Harris and Jackie Thu-Huong Wong

 Discover why you react strongly to your child’s behavior, heal past hurts that trigger your feelings, and develop skills to understand and meet your needs– AND your child’s needs.

 Let’s transform your parenting journey from frustration to confidence!
-Join the waitlist and we’ll notify you as soon as we reopen.
+Sign up for the waitlist now .
+Click the banner to learn more.

 Episode mentioned